Zanskar Valley

 There are a few homestays in Cha village.
 As soon as you arrive, someone will approach you and offer you a place to stay.
 Otherwise, simply ask someone and they will find somewhere for you to stay.

-The trail from there heads north and stays on the left side of the valley.
-Itβs a skinny goat track used by the monks and donkey trains delivering supplies.
+The trail from Cha heads north and stays on the left side of the valley.
+It’s a skinny goat track used by the monks and donkey trains delivering supplies.
 You will see the motorable road that has been built on the other side of the valley.

 The trek from Cha to Phuktal takes around 2 hours.

-There is a monastery guesthouse below that is open to visitors to stay the night.
+Once you reach Phuktal, there is a monastery guesthouse that is open to visitors to stay the night.
 They offer basic beds and dinner and breakfast.
 You can then explore the monastery at your leisure and meet the young monks.
 The guesthouse charges around 1000 INR (US$14) for a bed and meals per person.

 There are shared cars leaving early in the morning from Cha back to Padum.
 However, you can also try to share a private vehicle pickup with other trekkers.